Paging in PHP, MySQL and Ajax

 ----------------------------------------------------------------

-You can use event to fire paged data (call to javascript:htmlDate()) or you can directly call js function htplData().
+You can use an event to fire paged data (call to javascript:htmlData()) or you can directly call JavaScript function htmlData().
 Remember to provide "txtResult" element (div/p).
 It is used in Ajax function call.

 <html>